bradleyeckert/chad/README.md

-# chad: welcome to your new cult
+# Welcome to your new cult

-Why not get real about what it means to ba a computer programmer?
+Why not get real about what it means to be a computer programmer?
 Maybe it's time for something new.
 If you're up for it...

 - A monastic lifestyle, meaning: